dabslee/Assistant/README.md

 To run the program, run *game.py* using Python 3.7 (32 bit).

 ## Changing Rina to a Different Character
 In this beta version, you can change Rina into a different character, changing her appearance and name.
 To do this, simply open up `skins.txt` and move the line that describes the character you want to the top of the file.
+Currently, the available characters include Rina, Rem (Re:Zero), Aqua (Konosuba), Matoi (Kill la Kill), and Speedwagon (JoJo's Bizarre Adventure).

+Note that this will *only* change the appearance and name of Rina; it will not affect the personality or dialogue in any substantial way.
+This can give a very dissonant feel to the game, as the personality of the dialogue and the personality of the character may not match.

 ## Adding to the Conversational Script
 To add to the prompts that Rina can respond to, open up *chatbox.txt*.
 In the text file, add entries between the `%start%` and the `%end%` lines following the format below: